Pippa Harris: Damehood

 Harris was elevated to a Dame Commander of the Order of the British Empire (DBE) in the 2015 Dissolution Honours Lists on 27 August 2015.

 Board memberships

 Pippa Harris is Chair of BAFTA, and sits on their board as well after having previously chaired the film committee.
 Since 2021, Pippa Harris has been Chair of Trustees at Charleston.
+She has served on its board since 2015.

 She is also a governor of Central School of Speech and Drama, and a Trustee of the Creative Society.

+In 2023, Harris was selected to join the board of the Royal Foundation Charity.